On the Power of Automata Minimization in Reactive Synthesis: Implementation and Evaluation

 \subsubsection{Explicit Minimal DFA Construction}

-Inspired by~\cite{BLTV}, we borrow the rich APIs from \spot{}~\cite{spot} to perform each computation.
-In particular, \spot{} adopts the semi-symbolic representation for automata, where the states are explicit and transitions are symbolic, and therefore, we use it to implement the explicit approach.
+Inspired by~\cite{BLTV}, we borrow the rich APIs from \spot{}~\cite{spot}, a well-developed platform for automata manipulation, to perform each computation step, subset construction in particular.
+It should be noted that, \spot{} adopts the semi-symbolic representation for automata, where the states are explicit and transitions are symbolic, and therefore, we use it to implement the explicit approach.
 Note that \spot{} is a platform for $\omega$-automata~(automata over infinite words) manipulation.
 Therefore we represent the co-DFA as a weak B\"uchi Automaton~(wBA)~\cite{DaxEK07}.

 Since the reversal step is straightforward, to simplify the description we consider the co-DFA as the starting point to better show the implementation details.
-The transformation to wBA follows the techniques presented in~\cite{BLTV}, where we introduce a fresh proposition $alive \notin \P$.
-Intuitively, if a co-\DFA accepts language $\L(\C)$, then its wBA accepts infinite words in $\{(\rho \wedge alive) \cdot(\neg alive)^\omega \mid \rho \in \L(\C) \}$, where $\rho \wedge alive$ denotes that $alive$ holds at each timepoint of finite trace $\rho$.
-Given co-\DFA $\C = (\P, \S, \S_0, H, Acc)$, we construct the wBA as follows: \begin{enumerate} \item introduce an extra state $sink$; \item for each accepting state $s$ in $Acc$, add a transition from $s$ to $sink$, with transition condition $\neg alive$; \item for each transition in between states in $\C$, change the transition condition $\lambda $ to $\lambda \wedge alive$; \item add a self-loop for state $sink$ on $\neg alive$; \item assign $sink$ as the unique accepting state. \end{enumerate}
+The transformation from co-DFA to wBA follows the techniques presented in~\cite{BLTV}.
+Intuitively, the technique of transforming to wBA is similar to the translation from \LTLf to \LTL~\cite{DegVa13}.
+Note that in the translation from \LTLf to \LTL, a fresh proposition $alive \notin \P$ is introduced and required to stay $true$ until the \LTLf formula is satisfied and then stay $false$ forever.
+In the transformation from co-DFA to wBA, we again use the same proposition $alive$ and introduce a $sink$ state that is triggered by the first moment of $alive$ being false, such that the finite trace is accepted.
+Moreover, this $sink$ state is considered as the unique accepting state in the wBA to make sure that $alive$ stays $false$ forever.
+Formally, if a co-\DFA accepts language $\L(\C)$, then its wBA accepts infinite words in $\{(\rho \wedge alive) \cdot(\neg alive)^\omega \mid \rho \in \L(\C) \}$, where $\rho \wedge alive$ denotes that $alive$ holds at each instant of finite trace $\rho$.
+Given co-\DFA $\C = (\P, \S, \S_0, H, Acc)$, we construct the wBA as follows: \begin{inparaenum}[1)] \item \item introduce an extra state $sink$; \item for each accepting state $s$ in $Acc$, add a transition from $s$ to $sink$, with transition condition $\neg alive$; \item for each transition in between states in $\C$, change the transition condition $\lambda $ to $\lambda \wedge alive$; \item add a self-loop for state $sink$ on $\neg alive$; \item assign $sink$ as the unique accepting state. \end{inparaenum} \begin{theorem} Let $\C$ be a co-\DFA, and $\B$ be the wBA generated from the construction (1)-(5) above.
+Then we have $\L(\B) = \{(\rho \wedge alive) \cdot(\neg alive)^\omega \mid \rho \in \L(\C) \}$. \end{theorem}